emacs-mirror/emacs/mps/manual/source/glossary/m.rst

             An address space with a range mapped to part of an object.

-        Memory mapping uses the same mechanism as :term:`virtual memory (1)` to "trap" accesses to parts of the :term:`address space`, so that data from the file or device can be :term:`paged in` (and other parts :term:`paged out`) before the access is completed.
+        Memory mapping uses the same mechanism as :term:`virtual memory` to "trap" accesses to parts of the :term:`address space`, so that data from the file or device can be :term:`paged in` (and other parts :term:`paged out`) before the access is completed.

         .. historical::

             File mapping is available on most modern Unix systems, and also on recent versions of the Windows operating system such as Windows 95 and Windows NT.
 However, it has a much longer history.
 In Multics, it was the primary way of accessing files.

         .. seealso:: :term:`mapped`.